Petrikur/Penaflix/README.md

 Also search functionality is working on basic level.
 User can save or delete movies in own list which is saved to mondodb.

-Next im planning to develop ubscription functionality with Stripe.
+Next im planning to develop subscription functionality with Stripe.

 ## Usage
 Live demo is hosted in Vercel and can be found [here](https://penaflix-nu.vercel.app/).